 In January 2019, the Company executed a lease agreement to lease additional office and manufacturing space in Rockville, Maryland.
-The lease agreement required the Company to enter into a 16-year lease provided that the landlord completes the required leasehold improvements described in the agreement.
-The Company expects the lease to commence in August 2020 for a term through June 2036.
-The Company has capitalized \$2.1 million in leasehold improvements as assets under construction as of June 30, 2020.
+The lease agreement required the Company to enter into a lease provided that the landlord completes the required leasehold improvements described in the agreement.
+The lease commenced in August 2020 for a term through June 2036.
+The lease related to this facility is classified as an operating lease.
+The Company has capitalized \$2.2 million in leasehold improvements as assets under construction as of September 30, 2020.